Illinois vs. Florida Atlantic College Basketball Predictions & Picks - December 5

 Illinois Performance Insights

-- Illinois ranks first in the nation at 45.3 rebounds per game.
-That's 14.2 more than the 31.1 its opponents average.

-- Illinois connects on 3.2 more threes per contest than the opposition, 8.3 (106th in college basketball) compared to its opponents' 5.1.

-- The Fighting Illini rank 178th in college basketball by averaging 94.7 points per 100 possessions on offense, and defensively are second in college basketball, allowing 71.5 points per 100 possessions.
+- The Fighting Illini rank 178th in college basketball with 94.7 points scored per 100 possessions, and second in college basketball defensively with 71.5 points conceded per 100 possessions.

-- Illinois has committed 12.7 turnovers per game (241st in college basketball action), four more than the 8.7 it forces on average (352nd in college basketball).
+- Illinois has committed 4.0 more turnovers per game than its opponents, averaging 12.7 (241st in college basketball play) while forcing 8.7 (352nd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.